AtulMisal/Kubernetes/README.md

 Written in Golang.

 # K8s architecture and overview --

-     K8 nodes are divided into 2 types, master node(control plane), and worker node These nodes can be a physical machines as well as the virtual machines Master and Worker nodes have different components resided inside it
+  K8 nodes are divided into 2 types, master node(control plane), and worker node.
+  These nodes can be a physical machines as well as the virtual machines.
+  Master and Worker nodes have different components resided inside it.

   1. Master Node --
      Master is responsible for managing the complete cluster.